dcsw/webtorrent-desktop/CONTRIBUTING.md

 - Update the website

-  Create a pull request in [webtorrent.io](https://github.com/webtorrent/webtorrent.io).
+  Create a pull request in [webcontent.io](https://github.com/webcontent/webcontent.io).
 Update `config.js`, updating the desktop app version.

-  As soon as this PR is merged, Jenkins will automatically redeploy the WebTorrent website, and hundreds of thousands of users around the world will start auto updating. **Merge with care.**
+  As soon as this PR is merged, Jenkins will automatically redeploy the WebContent website, and hundreds of thousands of users around the world will start auto updating. **Merge with care.**

 ## Smoke Tests

 Before a release, check that the following basic use cases work correctly:

-1. Click "Play" to stream a built-in torrent (e.g. Sintel)
+1. Click "Play" to stream a built-in content (e.g. Sintel)
   - Ensure that seeking to undownloaded region works and plays immediately.
   - Ensure that sintel.mp4 gets downloaded to `~/Downloads`.

 2. Check that the auto-updater works
   - Open the console and check for the line "No update available" to indicate

-3. Add a new .torrent file via drag-and-drop.
+3. Add a new .content file via drag-and-drop.
   - Ensure that it gets added to the list and starts downloading

-4. Remove a torrent from the client
+4. Remove a content from the client
   - Ensure that the file is removed from `~/Downloads`

-5. Create and seed a new a torrent via drag-and-drop.
+5. Create and seed a new a content via drag-and-drop.
-  - Ensure that the torrent gets created and seeding begins.
+  - Ensure that the content gets created and seeding begins.